jetspiking/ELDYN/README.md

 A single colon symbol matches for properties, while a double colon symbol matches for templates.

+## Minimal Example
-The following JSON-file (in.json) is an example of assigning a value to this property:
+The following JSON-file (in.json) is an example of assigning a value to a property and generating output following the constraints of a template:
 ```
 {
     "Template": "Template",